skarjoss/homely/readme.md

 ## Introduction

-Homely is Laravel development environment for WSL (Windows Subsystem for Linux), is based in Laravel/Homestead and reuses his ruby sites scripts and features.
+Homely is Laravel development environment for WSL (Windows Subsystem for Linux) and Linux, is based in Laravel/Homestead and reuses his ruby sites scripts and features.
 Homely aims to provide as Homestead the same `wonderful development environment without requiring you to install PHP, a web server, and any other server software on your local machine`, but over WSL2 in Windows 10/11.

 ## Installation

+If your working environment is Linux, you should go directly to step 4.
+Steps 1 to 3 are for WSL2.

 1. Open PowerShell as admin and install WSL2